What is Segwit (Segregated Witness)?

 Segregated Witness is a proposed change to how blocks are structured.
 Non segwit blocks, also known as legacy blocks, have total 1mb space for all of the block data (inputs, outputs, signatures, etc.).

 Segwit blocks, on the other hand, are in fact larger blocks (up to 4mb) that consist of a base transaction block and an extended block.
-So contrary to popular opinion, Segwit is indeed a block size increase.
+So contrary to popular opinion, Segwit, just like Bitcoin Cash, is indeed a block size increase.

 Segwit blocks move the digital signature and other data (known as “the witness”) outside of the base transaction block.
 The witness data will still be transmitted, but it is placed inside the extended block.